factcast/factcast/factcast-site/documentation-docsy/content/en/Concept/factstreams.md

 and Facts like `UserCreated` (skipping here), and `UserDeleted` containing just the id of the user to delete.

-This will probably lead to an Aggregate class User with handler methods similar to: (using Factus Syntax here for brevity)
+This will lead to an Aggregate class User with handler methods similar to: (using Factus Syntax here for brevity)

 ```java